 Why use Glide, versus Open Source and ‘free’?

-Being a professional content creator brings many challenges, and among the many critical decisions you as a publisher will make is choosing the right Content Management System for your needs.
+Being a professional content creator brings many challenges, and among the many critical decisions you as a publisher will make is choosing the right content creation and distribution tools for your needs.

 When considering your options, do you opt for one you can setup quickly online, but is not geared for what you need – and work around its shortcomings from then on?
 Or instead opt to go more hands-on with a blank sheet system which has infinite potential for adaptability, and immerse yourself in engineering and try to mould it to fit?